Frequently Asked Questions about the Path Program

 So, for example, a white male student pursuing an engineering degree can be considered underrepresented if he is the first in his family to attend a four-year college or university.

 Path students can pursue a degree from any of the six academic colleges on the University of Arkansas campus.
 Our Path students are pursuing majors ranging from agribusiness to architecture.
-However, if you plan to pursue a degree in science, technology, engineering, or mathematics (STEM), check out the NSF Path STEM Scholarship!
+However, if you're interested in finding new ways to do things and plan to pursue a degree in science, technology, engineering, or mathematics (STEM), check out the NSF Path Innovation Scholarship!

 Yes!
-Thanks to a National Science Foundation grant of nearly $1 million, the Honors College is launching annually renewable NSF Path STEM Scholarships that will support students interested in pursuing degrees in science, technology, engineering or mathematics.
+Thanks to a National Science Foundation grant of nearly $1 million, the Honors College is launching annually renewable NSF Path Innovation Scholarships that will support students interested in innovation who are pursuing degrees in science, technology, engineering or mathematics.

 We also work with current students to identify other scholarships and grants, from local and institutional opportunities to nationally competitive awards.

-ASAP is free to participants.
+The intersession bridge program is free to participants.
 The program will cover the cost of living on campus (including meals), classes taken during the program, and program activities and supplies.
-Students will have the chance to take two courses, plus a one-hour honors course– a total of seven credit hours that will count toward your degree.

-Interested in the NSF Path STEM Scholarships?
+Interested in the NSF Path Innovation Scholarships?
 Read on.

-To be a NSF Path STEM Scholar, students must:
+To be an NSF Path Innovation Scholar, students must:

 - Be considered low-income as defined by the federal government.
 This would include being eligible for Stafford Loans or Pell Grants.